 |Hot flush||1||< 1|

-The following adverse drug reactions occurred in < 1% of NUCYNTA®-treated patients in the pooled safety data from nine Phase 2/3 studies that administered multiple doses (seven were placebo- and/or active-controlled, one noncontrolled, and one Phase 3 active-controlled safety study):
+The following adverse drug reactions occurred in less than 1% of NUCYNTA®-treated patients in the pooled safety data from nine Phase 2/3 clinical studies:

 Cardiac disorders: heart rate increased, heart rate decreased